-Where such development is proposed, the applicant may be required: 1. to undertake a geological assessment of the site; and/or 2. to protect the minerals in question; and/or to extract all or part of the mineral reserves as part of or before the other development is permitted.
+- 1. to undertake a geological assessment of the site; and/or - 2. to protect the minerals in question; and/or - 3. to extract all or part of the mineral reserves as part of or before the other development is permitted.

 In such cases mineral extraction will only be required when the need for the other development significantly outweighs the harm which extraction might cause to other matters of acknowledged importance.